apache/trafficcontrol/blueprints/layered-profile.md

 | error_url                                        | url_sig_myotherds.config | 403                                  | EDGE      |
 | CONFIG proxy.config.exec_thread.autoconfig.scale | records.config           | FLOAT 1.5                            | ATS_714   |

-2. A UI change to add, remove, and reorder (sortable list) profiles for both Delivery Services and Servers, on the existing DS and Server pages.
+2. A UI change to add, remove, and reorder (sortable list) profiles for Servers, on the existing Server pages.
+3. Filtering based on Profiles will also need to be updated to take into account the plurality of Profiles.

 ### Traffic Ops Impact

-- Traffic Ops will need to add the logic to the below-mentioned existing API endpoints, in order to show/create/update/delete a sorted list of profiles for delivery services and server.
+- Traffic Ops will need to add the logic to the below-mentioned existing API endpoints, in order to show/create/update/delete a sorted list of profiles for server.
-- `/deliveryservices/ GET, POST`
-- `/deliveryservices/{id} PUT, DELETE`

 - `/server/  GET, POST`
 - `/servers/{id} PUT, DELETE`
+- `/servers/details`

 #### REST API Impact